12 Best Things to Do in Greece

 Meet the monks at Mount Athos

 This one of the things to do in Greece for the men only; no, we’re not being sexist, just relaying the rules of the Eastern Orthodox church’s most holy site.
 Mount Athos is the location of 20 monasteries and the home of nearly 2,000 monks, who are all male.
 Established in the ninth century, it’s the oldest monastic community in the world, and a fascinating step back into history; however, the rules haven’t changed much across the centuries: No women within 500 meters of the shore, lest they distract the monks from their prayers.
-You’ll find a rich history of religious traditions in these popular eastern European travel destinations, too.

 Get romantic on Santorini